ecmwf-actions/build-package/README.md

 **Required** Whether to always build dependencies from latest repository states or not.
 Otherwise, the action will first try to download a build artifact if it exists.
 **Default:** `false`

+### `cache_suffix`

+A string which will be appended to the cache key.
+To invalidate the cache, simply change its value.

 ### `os`

 **Required** Current OS platform.